 For years now, Dubai has been a holiday destination for anyone looking for sun, beach, shopping, and anything glamourous and over the top.
 Dubai was always the key driver to the UAE tourism.
 Abu Dhabi was just considered a day trip destination, not a holiday in itself.
 Most people, myself included would only go for half a day, visit Sheikh Zayed Grand Mosque and come back to Dubai.

-But things are changing and Dhabi is becoming a holiday destination in itself, with the government vision to turn Abu Dhabi into cultural tourism center.
+But things are changing and Abu Dhabi is becoming a holiday destination in itself, with the government vision to turn Abu Dhabi into a cultural tourism center.
 The opening of the Louvre Abu Dhabi in 2018 played a big part in putting the city onto the map in terms of world-class cultural destination, but there is a lot more to discover in Abu Dhabi.

 From pristine beaches to world-class museums, and exceptional pieces of architecture, here are 10 things not to miss during your holidays in Abu Dhabi.